 With debt repayments making up a larger portion of your income, you'll have less money to spend on essential living costs such as rent/mortgage payments and bills.
 You'll also have less money for the things you enjoy.

-Not only could this force you to apply for even more debt to stay on top of your responsibilities, it could impact your day-to-day life too.
+Not only could this force you to apply for even more debt to stay on top of your responsibilities, but it could also impact your day-to-day life too.

 If you've decided to apply for another loan, here are a couple of tips to protect yourself:

-Lenders have a responsibility to carry out affordability checks and ensure they're lending money responsibly, but sometimes people are given loans they later struggle to afford.
+Lenders are responsible for carrying out affordability checks and ensuring they're lending money responsibly, but sometimes people are given loans they later struggle to afford.

-Be honest with yourself about how much you can repay and think twice about taking out a second personal loan if you think you may overstretch yourself.
+Be honest about how much you can repay and think twice about taking out a second personal loan if you think you may overstretch yourself.

 If you've done the maths and you can afford to make repayments on an additional loan, compare multiple loans and lines of credit before making an application.